andystroz/MonostaticPulseRadarSimulation/README.md

 # Monostatic Pulse Radar

-This project outlines a bassic monostatic pulse radar system to detect non-fluctuating targets with at least one square meter radar cross section (RCS) at a distance up to 5000 meters from the radar with a range resolution of 50 meters.
+This project outlines a basic monostatic pulse radar system to detect non-fluctuating targets with at least one square meter radar cross section (RCS) at a distance up to 5000 meters from the radar with a range resolution of 50 meters.
 The desired performance index is a probability of detection (Pd) of 0.9 and probability of false alarm (Pfa) below 1e-6.

 The code is also designed so that the objects and sensor are at a fixed range (0 velocity)